Nipah Virus – PCR and Serology

 - Insert the corresponding requisition in the pocket on the outside of each sealed biohazard bag.

-All specimens submitted for molecular testing should be stored at 2-8°C following collection and shipped to PHO on ice packs.
+Specimens submitted for PCR testing should be stored at 2-8°C following collection and shipped to PHO on ice packs.
 If a delay in transport to PHO is anticipated (more than 72 hours), specimens should be frozen (at -80°C if possible) and shipped on dry ice.
-Avoid freezing whole blood samples.
+Avoid freezing whole blood samples and centrifugation of serum separator tubes.

 Test Frequency and Turnaround Time (TAT)

 These are Referred Out Tests.
-Specimens are referred to the NML in Winnipeg.
-The TAT for testing will be determined at the time of submission.
+Specimens are referred to the NML.
+The TAT for testing will be established at the time of submission.

 Nipah Virus serology is performed at the NML using Enzyme Linked Immunosorbent Assay (ELISA) and is a non-routine, investigational test.
 This method is best suited for detecting antibodies in individuals later in the disease course.3-5